 Vitamin K is a fat-soluble vitamin.
-Fat-soluble vitamins are stored in the body in the liver and fatty tissues.
-Unlike the other fat-soluble vitamins, the body actually stores very little vitamin K. This makes regular dietary intake important.
+This means it is stored in the liver and fatty tissues.
+Unlike the other fat-soluble vitamins, the body stores very little vitamin K. This makes regular dietary intake important.
 Bacteria in the large intestines help by making a range of vitamin K forms called menaquinones.
-Vitamin K is also produced by plants (phylloquinone) and is primarily found in green vegetables, brussels sprouts, cabbage, and plant oils.
+Vitamin K is also made by plants (phylloquinone) and is found in green veggies, brussels sprouts, cabbage, and plant oils.
 The man-made vitamin K found in supplements is called menadione.

-- Helping your body make other proteins essential for blood, bones, and kidneys
+- Helping the body make other proteins needed for blood, bones, and kidneys

 Adequate Intake (AI)